coder/sail/site/content/docs/guides/docker-in-docker.md

 and bind mounting the host's docker socket into the Sail environment using a Sail share.

-Sail provides an extra environment variable `$OUTER_ROOT` which is the path to the current Sail environment's project root on the host.

 In order to setup a project with docker support, your project's `.sail/Dockerfile` should look similar to this: